Analogy-LogViewer/Analogy.LogViewer.Log4jXml/README.md

 # Analogy.LogViewer.Log4jXml
 Analogy Parser for Log4jXml layouts

-This project is based on based on [Logazmic](https://github.com/ihtfw/Logazmic)
+This project is  on based on great project [Logazmic](https://github.com/ihtfw/Logazmic)

 This is POC project.
 For example: